-Over the last few years it became very well known that big agencies and criminals can access people’s webcams and record without anyone knowing.
+Over the last few years it became very well known that certain surveillance focused agencies and criminals can access webcams and record without the knowledge of the user.
 Covering up your laptop webcam will protect you at one level against these criminal activities.
 Here is story which talks about how the FBI director also puts up a tape on his laptop’s webcam.

 Take regular backups¶

 One should always backup their computer, and if possible more than one backup copy.
-For example, you should at least backup your ssh keys, gpg keys, and all other important configs in couple of encrypted usb drives.
+For example, you should at least backup your ssh keys, gpg keys, and all other important configuration files in more than one encrypted usb drives.

 Learn how to encrypt your USB drives below

 Enable 2 factor authentication for all the websites or applications (if they support 2FA).
 This will provide a second layer of security incase someone finds your password.